ibm-cloud-docs/account/eu_hipaa_supported.md

 4. Select **Accept**, and click **Submit**.

-  After you enable the setting, you can use the HIPAA Enabled tag to search the catalog for offerings that are HIPAA enabled.
+  After you enable the setting, you can use the HIPAA Enabled tag to search the catalog for products that are HIPAA enabled.